SMIME.p7s File – What Is It & How to Open It?

 So if you see this file attachment in your email, do not panic.
 It is used to confirm the sender’s identity and facilitates the exchange of encrypted emails.
 It is nothing to worry about and is not something you can open.

-Document signing and email certificates happen to be amazing products.
-However, it is not ubiquitous due to the fact that many mail clients do not support mail clients.
+Document signing and email certificates happen to be fantastic products.
+However, it is not ubiquitous because many mail clients do not support mail clients.

-S/MIME is an acronym that stands for Secure/Multipurpose Internet Mail Extension, and the Smime.p7s file format is the digital signature that the sender includes with a digitally signed email.
+S/MIME is an acronym for Secure/Multipurpose Internet Mail Extension and the Smime.p7s file format is the digital signature the sender includes with a digitally signed email.

-So when a person receives an email with this file attachment, it means that the sender possesses an email signing certificate installed on their system.
+So, when a person receives an email with this file attachment, the sender has an email signing certificate installed on their system.
 If your email client supports email to sign in, you will always see the verified name of the sender.

 Secure/ Multipurpose Internet Mail Extensions are one of the IETF standards that users use to sign mime data and for public key encryption.